ramirocabral/aws-solutions-architect-associate-notes-SAAC03/CheatSheet.md

     policies.
   * You can migrate an account to another AWS organization, e.g.  if you divest a business unit
+  * _AWS Control Tower_ provides a single location to easily set up your new well-architected multi-account environment and govern your AWS workloads with rules for security, operations, and internal compliance.
+  * _AWS Resource Access Manager (RAM)_ service  helps you to securely share your resources across AWS accounts or within your organization or organizational units (OUs) in AWS Organizations

 *AWS CloudTrail*